 - PMO Self-Assessment

-It is Stanford University policy that all external audits be coordinated through the IAIC.
-However, PMO assumes the role of primary liaison between the University and the departments for property-related audits.
-If an outside agency contacts a DPA or other department personnel directly regarding an audit, refer the auditor to your University Property Administrator (UPA) within PMO for coordination.
+PMO assumes the role of primary liaison between the University and the departments for property-related audits.
+If an outside agency contacts a DPA or other department personnel directly regarding an audit, refer the auditor to your Property Programs Manager (PPM) within PMO for coordination.

-When audits are scheduled, PMO will give as much advance notification to the department as possible.
+When audits are scheduled, PMO will provide advance notification to departments when possible.
 The DPA should be actively involved and may be requested to participate as an escort.
 They must be able to locate and identify property as requested by auditors and be able to provide supporting documentation upon request.
 If the DPA cannot provide these services, it is important that they inform the audit liaison of someone that can, such as a technical representative.

 3. External Audits

 The ONR is delegated administrative and contractual oversight for the majority of federal awards received by Stanford.
-They are the primary external auditing agency which conducts the Property Control Systems Analysis (PCSA) reviews on behalf of the government at Stanford.
-In addition, there may be other sponsors, such as Department of Energy (DoE) and National Institute of Health (NIH), which also conduct property audits.
+They are the primary external auditing agency, which conducts the Property Control Systems Analysis (PCSA) reviews on behalf of the government at Stanford.
+In addition, there may be other sponsors, such as Department of Energy (DoE) and National Institute of Health (NIH), who also conduct property audits.
 The DCAA also performs audits involving property management.
-PWC is responsible for the financial systems audits per OMB Circular A-133 requirements.
+PwC is responsible for the financial systems audits per the Uniform Guidance requirements.